-This project has 5 objectives:
+This project had 5 objectives:

 - Increase the number of species available for commercial mushroom growers in the Northeast.
-By broadening the types of mushrooms growers can cultivate there will be less competition with large farms and an increase in overall mushroom products available.

 - Increase profitability and longevity for mushrooms farmers.
 Rather than focus on just shiitake and oyster mushrooms, keep small farms on the cusp of new mushroom species that can be cultivated.